square/connect-api-examples/connect-examples/v2/node_gift-cards/README.md

 ### Gift card dashboard

-Now that the customer is logged in, the handler `res.redirect("/") `calls `.redirect('/dashboard')` to redirect the request to the following controller (in dashboard.js):
+Once you are logged in as a customer, the handler `res.redirect("/") `calls `.redirect('/dashboard')` to redirect the request to the following controller (in dashboard.js):

 ```
 router.get("/", checkLoginStatus, async (req, res, next) => {